cyberbit/telem/docs/reference/input/mekanism/FusionReactor.md

 ::: warning Mod Dependencies
 Requires **Mekanism** and **Mekanism Generators**.
 :::

-This adapter produces a metric for most of the available information from a Fusion Reactor Logic Adapter.
-By default, the metrics are limited to an opinionated basic list, but this can be expanded with the `categories` parameter at initialization.
-The default `basic` category provides all the information needed to monitor any implemented safety measures for fusion reactors.

 See the Usage section for a complete list of the metrics in each category.